duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

 There are small caveats and special instructions for using the development container.

-## Duckietown Viewer/Keyboard Controller etc.
+## Accessing Virtual Robot Dashboard and Duckietown Viewer

+To access the Virtual Robot you can use the NoVNC virtual desktop available at [localhost:6080](http://localhost:6080).
+You can open the web browser and connect to the dashboard.

-The viewer and keyboard controller may not work as expected due to limitations with GUI applications in Docker containers.
+The image_viewer, extrinsics/intrinsics calibratrs and keyboard controller may not work as expected due to limitations with GUI applications in Docker containers.
 As a workaround, you can use the `--browser` option to open the viewer in your web browser:

-    dts duckiebot image_viewer devbot --browser
+    dts duckiebot image_viewer ROBOT_NAME --browser

-## Accessing Virtual Robot Dashboard

-To access the Virtual Robot you can use the noVNC virtual desktop available at [localhost:6080](http://localhost:6080).
-You can open the web browser and connect to the dashboard.
+You can also open the GUI apps in the NoVNC virtual desktop using the standard command after connecting to [localhost:6080](http://localhost:6080):

+    dts duckiebot image_viewer ROBOT_NAME

 ## Attaching a virtual duckiebot to the Duckiematrix